Fear and the Art of Missing Out

 Just over half of U.S. teenagers (51%) report spending at least four hours per day using a variety of social media apps such as YouTube, TikTok, Instagram, Facebook and X (formerly Twitter), a Gallup survey of more than 1,500 adolescents finds.
 This use amounts to 4.8 hours per day for the average U.S. teen across seven social media platforms tested in the survey.

-I would venture to guess the average social media user—teen or otherwise—doesn’t have 4.8 hours per day to consume content.
 That seems high, but maybe not.
 I saw a person run into a display with a shopping cart because they were watching TikTok videos—their phone cradled in the child’s seat.
 I’ll admit that Costco isn’t the most exciting place to be on a Thursday evening, but does it need to be?

 I left traditional social media in 2020—Facebook, LinkedIn, Instagram, everything.
 I’ve missed out on a lot of exciting content: deals on Facebook Marketplace, discussions in different appraisal groups, AI-generated thought pieces on LinkedIn, a view into the lives of people from my high school, and the latest trends promulgated on TikTok.